 In general, Chinese consumers are more willing to purchase online because of the convenience and the greater range of available items on e-commerce platforms.
 We can notice that Chinese male e-commerce shoppers are more active during their non-working time.
 They won’t check e-commerce during working hours.
 Most likely, they will place an order on their way home, or after they get home.

 The average male consumers often show a different attitude compared to the average female consumer.
 This is no reason to generalize there, but just to give you an overview.
 If you want to sell in China, it’s important to have an idea of your target consumer in order to market in the most efficient way in China, avoiding pitfalls.

 Male e-commerce shoppers go more straight to the point.
 Sales promotions won’t draw too much of their attention, and they are less likely to buy stuff that is on their shopping list.
 While female shoppers are comparing different options, better prices, and cheaper brands, male shoppers prefer a fast and effortless experience.
 They know what they want, and they come to your e-commerce website to “get the job done” as shopping is viewed as a mission.

 2. They are loyal to the brand

 Chinese male shoppers are exceptionally loyal once they found a brand that really worked for them.
 In fact, Male shoppers are overwhelmingly concerned with convenience: They need to find everything they need in a short period of time.
-They will also spend less time to compare different options, better prices, cheaper brands, or things like that.
+They will also spend less time comparing different options, better prices, cheaper brands, or things like that.
 This is one of the reasons for their loyalty.